hcourthias/Epicture/README.md

 ## Getting Started

-### Technologie used
+### Technology used

-Our Epitcure is written in Javascript using React-Native to work on mobile platform.
-The avantages of using React-Native are that we can target both Android and iOS.
+Our Epitcure is written in Javascript using React-Native to work on mobile platforms.
+The advantages of using React-Native are that we can target both Android and iOS.
 Javascript is simpler, more flexible and simply better on small apps which asks for no special performance.
-Javascript also has many differents librairies which can be used to boost development, and are very easy to install and use in a project.
+Javascript also has many different libraries which can be used to boost development, and are very easy to install and use in a project.
 Furthermore, we wanted to discover Cross Platform development, as we have a background in native app development.

 ## Installation